 The course covers such topics as building strong relationships, establishing trust, employing effective communication systems, and planning and executing conferences effectively.
 Additionally, the course covers more sensitive topics such as engaging parents whose child has experienced trauma, is involved in bullying or harassment, has a disability, or is an English language learner.
 Participants will learn how to have difficult or “crucial” conversations in order to appropriately address scenarios in which emotions are strong, opinions vary, and stakes are high.
 The Safety, Order and Rights® value set is presented as one framework for clarifying classroom expectations and school goals, and is generally a framework that everyone can buy into -- including parents.

-This course will also walk participants through the steps of creating a plan for cultivating meaningful family engagement in their own practice.
+This course will also walk Texas K-12 teachers through the steps of creating a plan for cultivating meaningful family engagement in their own practice.
 Participants will be prompted to compile best practices and key ideas throughout the course, which will culminate in the writing of a an action plan for implementing these important components.

 We offer online professional development courses for teachers in Texas that are eligible for Graduate-level Professional Development Credit and CPE credits towards Texas State License Renewal.

 TEA-approved CPE providers list.